micheles/micheles.github.io/_posts/2016-09-03-SHARE-computation.md

 SHARE is not a large computation anymore: the point to bring home is that

-*nowadays the full SHARE with 3200 realizations runs in 9 hours 30 minutes*
+*nowadays the full SHARE with 3200 realizations runs in 9 hours 30 minutes.*

 And that's all.